The see-now-want-now mentality is rapidly rewriting retail as we know it. And it is in this very practice that live shopping is firmly rooted in.

 It can help businesses of all types engage better with their audience, understand customer behaviour, build brand awareness, encourage impulse buying, generate massive sales quickly, and give a boost to underperforming products.

-- How do I organise a live shopping event?
+5. How do I organize a live shopping event?

 Here are some tips to help you organise your first live shopping event: